-Hike the Hawksbill Trail at Linville Gorge in western NC, scaling the mountain’s craggy, jagged summit to outstanding mountaintop views and spectacular sunrises.
+Hike to the Hawksbill Mountain summit in NC’s Linville Gorge, scaling the mountain’s craggy, jagged summit to outstanding mountaintop views and spectacular sunrises.

-Hawksbill rises from the angular, rugged terrain and steep-walled sides of North Carolina’s Linville Gorge, an 11,000-acre wonderland that has attained ultra-popularity with hikers, backpackers, climbers, and adventurers of all kinds.
-Hawksbill is perched on the gorge’s eastern rim, just north of the towering plateau-like Table Rock Mountain and south of the uniquely-named mountain named Gingercake.
+The craggy mountain rises from the angular, rugged terrain and steep-walled sides of North Carolina’s Linville Gorge, an 11,000-acre wonderland that has attained ultra-popularity with hikers, backpackers, climbers, and adventurers of all kinds.
+The mountain is perched on the gorge’s eastern rim, just north of the towering plateau-like Table Rock Mountain and south of the uniquely-named mountain named Gingercake.

-The hike to Hawksbill’s summit is a meandering adventure through a hardwood forest before a climb through a rocky, rhododendron-filled terrain.
-It’s a short hike, but a fantastic one, ending with view-packed panoramas from the mountain’s jagged, sharp rock outcrops that resemble a hawk’s bill in their high-altitude angularity.
+The hike to the mountain’s summit is a meandering adventure through a hardwood forest before a climb through a rocky, rhododendron-filled terrain.
+It’s a short hike, but a fantastic one, ending with view-packed panoramas from the mountain’s rugged, sharp rock outcrops that resemble a hawk’s bill in their high-altitude angularity.
 To the west of the summit, the Linville River cuts deep through its namesake gorge, tumbling and churning in tendrils of whitewater nearly 2,000 feet below.

 The trail ascends gradually, at least initially, as it winds through a rocky landscape peppered with moss and large lichen-crusted boulders.
-Gnarly-branched rhododendron and laurel dominate the forest as the trail climbs the mid-elevations of Hawksbill Mountain, passing a view off the trail’s right side at just under .5 miles.
+Gnarly-branched rhododendron and laurel dominate the forest as the trail climbs the mountain’s mid-elevations, passing a view off the trail’s right side at just under .5 miles.

-The trail carves through a series of tight switchbacks just before meeting a trail junction at .7 mile, and the hike turns left, following the sign toward Hawksbill.
+The trail carves through a series of tight switchbacks just before meeting a trail junction at .7 mile, and the hike turns left, following the signed direction to the summit.
 The hike becomes suddenly more strenuous as the terrain steepens and the trail makes a final southbound approach to the summit.

 The trail summits Hawksbill Mountain at just under 1 mile, meeting the site of a large campsite.
-The trail splits here, turning left to hike southbound to stunning views of Table Rock Mountain, and turning right to hike northbound to Hawksbill’s best summit views from its angular northern peak.
+The trail splits here, turning left to hike southbound to stunning views of Table Rock Mountain, and turning right to hike northbound to the mountain’s best summit views from its angular northern peak.

 While there’s nothing better than catching a stunning sunrise from this rocky, angular mountaintop perch, foggy days can be fairly incredible as well, as wispy plumes of vapor roll through the gorge’s depths.

-Departing the Hawksbill Mountain summit, the hike retraces its outbound steps to the trailhead, completing the hike at just over 2 miles.
+Departing the summit, the hike retraces its outbound steps to the trailhead, completing the hike at just over 2 miles.

 Nearby hiking adventures in Linville Gorge

-Summited Hawksbill, and ready for some more classic western NC beauty?
-Don’t miss the towering summit of nearby Table Rock Mountain, a sub-2-mile adventure with great views of Hawksbill Mountain.
+Ready for some more classic western NC beauty?
+Don’t miss the towering summit of nearby Table Rock Mountain, a under-two-mile adventure with more outstanding views.
 Or further south, hike the Shortoff Mountain Trail to catch stunning views through the length of Linville Gorge, and stunning views of Lake James from Shortoff’s rocky summit.

 On the gorge’s western rim, hike the Linville Falls Trail to stunning views of the gorge’s gorgeous waterfalls.
 Or for an up-close view of the falls, plummet to the gorge’s floor on the Linville Falls Plunge Basin Trail, hiking to a beautiful, deep basin of water directly below the waterfall.
 Or check out our Linville Gorge hiking and camping guide for more adventure ideas in this gorgeous, rugged wilderness.